renoki-co/php-k8s/docs/kinds/Pod.md

     ->create();
 ```

+## Attaching volumes

+Pods can attach volumes so that container can mount them.
+Please check the [Container documentation](../instances/Container.md) where you can find details on how to attach volumes for different drivers.

 ## Container Retrieval

 Retrieving the containers and init containers can be retrieved as an array of `\RenokiCo\PhpK8s\Instances\Container` classes or as an array.